emberjs/rfcs/text/0000-deprecate-evented-mixin.md

 class MyClass extends EmberObject.extend(Evented) { }
 ```

-Furthermore, the Evented Mixin is just a wrapper around a set of functions exposed from `@ember/object/events`.
+Furthermore, the Evented Mixin is just a wrapper around a set of functions from the `@ember/object/events` package.

 Deprecating the Evented Mixin, should make it easier for applications reduce the dependency on EmberObject and make it easier to switch to native class syntax.

 ## Transition Path

-As mentioned in the motivation, the `@ember/objects/events` package already exposes the functionality of the Evented mixin
+As mentioned in the motivation, the `@ember/objects/events` package mostly exposes the functionality of the Evented mixin (aside from the method `Evented.has`)

-There is a one to one mapping for each function in the Evented mixin as listed below:
+There is a straightforward mapping from an Evented mixin method to a function provided by `@ember/object/events` as listed below:

 * On:
 `eventedObj.on(eventName, target, method)` -> `addListener(eventedObj, eventName, target, method)`